Home / Fatigue in Multiple Sclerosis

 The thing to understand about fatigue is it interferes with regular activity.
 And when this happens, the patient may feel emotionally bogged down.
 This can lead to depression, which can lead to further exhaustion.
 It is a vicious cycle.
 And it needs to be managed effectively.

-The first step to managing fatigue is making certain lifestyle changes.
+The first step to managing fatigue in MS is making certain lifestyle changes.
 These include:

 • Eat well-balanced meals